Tired of the Interest Rate Guessing Game?

 CFRIX, RFXIX, and IIXIX are low duration strategies for a volatile rate environment.

 Duration measures approximately how much a bond’s price will change when interest rates move.
 A bond with a duration of 5 drops in price by 5% when rates rise 1% and rises in price by 5% when rates fall 1%.
 This inverse relationship can theoretically benefit long duration investors when rates decline.
-But while the Fed may soon cut rates, they may not go down in a way that investors would normally anticipate.
-Take for example what happened in September 2024, when a Fed rate cut failed to immediately push rates down across the board.
+However, higher-than-expected inflation through April 2026 complicates the Fed’s plans to lower rates.
+This uncertainty has the potential to upend many investors’ fixed income strategies, as they wait for rate cuts that may not come in the near future.

 Trying to time the direction of interest rates has the potential to burn investors, so take a vacation from duration by considering our short duration fixed-income solutions.